Lifestyle study (side study)

 - Dijkstra SC, Neter JE, van Stralen MM, Knol DL, Brouwer IA, Huisman M, Visser M. The role of perceived barriers in explaining socio-economic status differences in adherence to the fruit, vegetable and fish guidelines in older adults: a mediation study.
 Public Health Nutr 2015;18(5):797-808.

 - Dijkstra SC, Neter JE, Brouwer IA, Huisman M, Visser M. Motivations to eat healthily in older Dutch adults--a cross sectional study.
 Int J Behav Nutr Phys Act 2014;11:141.

 - Visser M, Dijkstra C. Het eetgedrag van ouderen.
-LASA report for Dutch ministry of Health, Welfare and Sports., 2010.
+LASA report for Dutch ministry of Health, Welfare and Sport, 2010.

 - Visser M, Dijkstra C. Naar verklaringen voor het eetgedrag van ouderen.
-LASA report for Dutch ministry of Health, Welfare and Sports.
-2011.
+LASA report for Dutch ministry of Health, Welfare and Sport, 2011.

 - Waterlander WE, de Haas WE, van Amstel I, Schuit AJ, Twisk JW, Visser M, Seidell JC, Steenhuis IH.
 Energy density, energy costs and income - how are they related?
 Public Health Nutr 2010;13(10):1599-608.

 - Maillot M, Darmon N, Vieux F, Drewnowski A. Low energy density and high nutritional quality are each associated with higher diet costs in French adults.
 Am J Clin Nutr 2007;86(3):690-6.